 Money matters

-Fees tipping over the £40K mark not an issue for most parents.
-Seven per cent of cohort (around 30 girls) on full bursaries; head has ambition to triple this by 2026.
-Academic and music scholarships (‘not a big thing – we ask parents to put discou
+Fees tipping over the £45K mark not an issue for most parents.
+Seven per cent of cohort (around 30 girls) on full bursaries; head has ambition to increase this in the coming years.
+Academic and music scholarships (‘not a big thing – we ask parents to

 - Fee information